electricimp/Rocky/README.md

 }).use([ readAuthMiddleware ]);

 // Requests to POST /data will execute writeAuthMiddleware,
 // then validateDataMiddleware, then the route handler if both
 // middlewares didn't respond
 app.post("/data", function(context) {
-    // By the time we get here, we know we're authotized and have the
+    // By the time we get here, we know we're authorized and have the
     // data we're expecting!

     // Send the data down to the device device.send("data", context.req.body);

     context.send({ "message": "Success!" });
-}).use([ writeAuthMiddleware, validateDataMiddleware ]);
+}).use([writeAuthMiddleware, validateDataMiddleware]);
 ```

 The *next* method allows you to complete asynchronous operations before moving on to the next middleware or handler.
 In the following example, we lookup a userId from a remote service before moving on: